Funflowerfarm/funflowerfarm/README.md

 The Front-end is a Decentralized App (Dapp) that can be found in `src/dapp`.

-# How to run?
+# 👶 Getting Started

 The dapp is currently pointed at the production backend and to polygon mainnet blockchain.
-This is a web3 crypto app that is part onchain and part offchain
+This is a web3 crypto app that is part on-chain and part off-chain<br>

-`yarn`
+The easy way to start is to clone this repo, and build the front-end that is pointing to production.
+You can then make changes in the front and iterate:

+1. `npm install --global yarn` (if you don't have yarn installed)
+2. `yarn install`
-`yarn start`
+3. `yarn dev`

 <img width="527" alt="Screen Shot 2021-08-25 at 11 52 24 am" src="https://user-images.githubusercontent.com/11745561/130713259-f87fd1b4-a6f1-4b25-b8b9-4eff6beee9e9.png">